dzinampini/java-snippets/1the_java_ecosystem.md

 ## Java Runtime Environment
 contains a library that provides the runtime environment implementation of the JVM physicall exists

 ## Java Byte Code
 compiled program format for Java programs
 MyCode.java -> |compiler| -> MyCode.class -> |interpreter| -> Java Byte Code --> MyProgram
-** Compiler - program that converts program written in high level language into machine code that can be understood by the code
+** Compiler - program that converts program written in high level language into machine code that can be understood by the machine
 ** Interpreter - program that executes code written in high level langauages without firstly compiling the code into machine understood language